-- Remarks 1.36 (Aspects of the communication model) (i) The network S and the algorithm $\mathcal{D}A$ are referred to as synchronous because the communications between all processors takes place at the same time for all processors. - (ii) Communication is modeled as a so-called "point to point" service: a processor can specify different messages for different out-neighbors and knows the processor identity corresponding to any incoming message. - (iii) Information is exchanged between processors as messages, i.e., elements of the alphabet A; the message null indicates no communication.
+Remarks 1.41 (Aspects of the communication model).

+- (i) The network S and the algorithm $\mathcal{D}A$ are referred to as synchronous because the communications between all processors takes place at the same time for all processors. - (ii) Communication is modeled as a so-called "point-to-point" service: a processor can specify different messages for different out-neighbors and knows the processor identity corresponding to any incoming message. - (iii) Information is exchanged between processors as messages, that is, elements of the alphabet A; the message null indicates no communication.
 Messages might encode logical expressions such as true and false, or finite-resolution quantized representations of integer and real numbers. - (iv) In some uniform algorithms, the messages between processors are the processors' states.
-In such cases, the corresponding communication alphabet is $\mathbb{A} = W \cup \{\texttt{null}\}\)$ and the message generation function $\operatorname{msg}{\mathrm{std}}(w, j) = w$ is referred to as the standard message generation function. - Remarks 1.37 (Advanced topics: Control structures and failures) (i) Processors in a network have only partial information about the network topology.
+In such cases, the corresponding communication alphabet is $\mathbb{A} = W \cup \{\texttt{null}\}\)$ and the message-generation function $\operatorname{msg}{\operatorname{std}}(w, j) = w$ is referred to as the standard messagegeneration function.

+Remarks 1.42 (Advanced topics: Control structures and failures).

+- (i) Processors in a network have only partial information about the network topology.
 In general, each processor only knows its own UID, and the UID of its in- and out-neighbors.
 Sometimes we will assume that the processor knows the network diameter.
-In some cases [Peleg, 2000] actively running networks might depend upon "control structures," i.e., structures that are computed at initial time and are exploited in subsequent algorithms.
-For example, routing tables might be computed for routing problems, "leader" processors might be elected and tree structures might be computed and represented in a distributed manner for various tasks, e.g., coloring or maximal independent set problems.
-We present some sample algorithms to compute these structures below.

-(ii) A key issue in the study of distributed algorithms is the possible occurrence of failures.
-A network might experience intermittent or permanent communication failures: along given edges a null message or an arbitrary message might be delivered instead of the intended value.
-Alternatively, a network might experience various types of processor failures: a processor might transmit only null messages (i.e., the msg function returns null always), a processor might quit updating its state (i.e., the stf function neglects incoming messages and returns the current state value), or a processor might implement arbitrarily modified msg and stf functions.
+In some cases (Peleg, 2000), actively running networks might depend upon "control structures," that is, structures that are computed at initial time and are exploited in subsequent algorithms.
+For example, routing tables might be computed for routing problems, "leader" processors might be elected, and tree structures might be computed and represented in a distributed manner for various tasks; for example, coloring or maximal independent set problems.
+We present some sample algorithms to compute these structures below. - (ii) A key issue in the study of distributed algorithms is the possible occurrence of failures.
+A network might experience intermittent or permanent communication failures: along given edges, a null message or an arbitrary message might be delivered instead of the intended value.
+Alternatively, a network might experience various types of processor failures: a processor might transmit only null messages (i.e., the msg function always returns null), a processor might quit updating its state (i.e., the stf function neglects incoming messages and returns the current state value), or a processor might implement arbitrarily modified msg and stf functions.
 The latter situation, in which completely arbitrary and possibly malicious behavior is adopted by faulty nodes, is referred to as a Byzantine failure in the distributed algorithms literature.

-1.4.2 Complexity notions
+1.5.2 Complexity notions

-Here we begin our analysis of the performance of distributed algorithms.
+Here, we begin our analysis of the performance of distributed algorithms.
 We introduce a notion of algorithm completion and, in turn, we introduce the classic notions of time, space, and communication complexity.

-Definition 1.38 (Algorithm completion) We say that an algorithm terminates when only null messages are transmitted and all processors states become constants.
+Definition 1.43 (Algorithm completion).
+We say that an algorithm terminates when only null messages are transmitted and all processors' states become constants.

-- Remarks 1.39 (Alternative termination notions) (i) In the interest of simplicity, we have defined evolutions to be unbounded in time and we do not explicitly require algorithms to actually have termination conditions, i.e., to be able to detect when termination takes place. - (ii) It is also possible to define the termination time as the first instant when a given problem or task is achieved, independently of the fact that the algorithm might continue to transmit data subsequently.
+Remarks 1.44 (Alternative termination notions).

+(i) In the interest of simplicity, we have defined evolutions to be unbounded in time and we do not explicitly require algorithms to actually have termination conditions, that is, to be able to detect when termination takes place.

+(ii) It is also possible to define the termination time as the first instant when a given problem or task is achieved, independently of the fact that the algorithm might continue to transmit data subsequently.